 Fran, our guide, was great!
 Tammi and the kids would've re-thought this 'walk' if she weren't there.
 Will is a more seasoned hiker and wouldn't have needed a guide, but she helped pull the family in when the walk was tough.
 Absolutely no complaints about accommodations, or meals.
 Was nice there was always vegetarian options, and wine for dinner was priced fair.
 A great trip!

-In the summer months the mountains are a huge play ground for all the family.
+• In the summer months the mountains are a huge play ground for all the family.
 Lush green meadows full of alpine flowers, woods full of wild animals, rivers and lakes with green-blue waters all surrounded by snow-capped mountains and rocky peaks.
-We are very lucky to live in such a mountain paradise and it is a pleasure to share it with our family groups.
+Our guides and instructors are passionate about the mountains and we believe in sharing this love and respect with the next generation.

 Rock: Via Ferrata, rock climbing.